-However, the spectral squashing in 2D is often not straightforward like in 1D, where equilibration always amounts to a complex BZ deformation $e^{ik}\rightarrow z(k)\rightarrow e^{i(k-i\kappa(k))}$ that completely squashes $E_\text{1D}(k)\rightarrow E_\text{1D}(k)(k-i\kappa(k))=\bar E_\text{1D}(k)$ into a degenerate spectral loop.
-As sketched in Fig.~\ref{fig:2}a for an ``unentangled'' 2D lattice, $\Gamma_x$ and $\Gamma_y$ is allowed to successively ``squash'' the spectral torus until it contains no non-degenerate loops, since the lattice trivially decouples into two non-parallel 1D chains.
-However, for an ``entangled'' 2D lattice (Fig.~\ref{fig:2}b,c), $\Gamma_x\Gamma_y\Gamma_x^{-1}\Gamma_y^{-1}\neq \mathbb{I}$ and the ``squashing'' cannot be complete - picture a filled balloon which can be compressed in one direction, but not squashed in all directions simultaneously.
-As a result, the incompletely ``squashed'' spectral torus still contains nondegenerate loops, and the only solution is to exclude them from the effective BZ itself (Fig.~\ref{fig:2}c).
-In this case, the effective BZ can only be spanned by the homotopy generator independent from any nondegenerate spectral loop, and can only be of 1D despite the physical lattice being of 2D.
-Fig.~\ref{fig:3}a shows an example where successive application of $\Gamma_x$ followed by $\Gamma_y$ gives the incorrect spectrum (blue), different from the numerically obtained spectrum (red).
-As such, even though effective 1D BZs possess well-defined complex momenta viz. $z(k)=e^{i(k-i\kappa(k))}$, in 2D or higher, $z_j(\bm k)\neq e^{i(k_j-i\kappa_j(\bm k))}$, $j=x,y,...$ in general, defying the well-established NHSE framework.
+However, the spectral squashing in 2D is often not straightforward like in 1D, where equilibration always amounts to a complex BZ deformation $e^{ik}\rightarrow z(k)\rightarrow e^{i(k-i\kappa(k))}$ that completely squashes $E_\text{1D}(k)\rightarrow E_\text{1D}(k)(k-i\kappa(k))=\bar E_\text{1D}(k)$ into a degenerate spectral loop with no spectral winding i.e. $\bar E_\text{1D}(k)=\bar E_\text{1D}(k')$ for some $k\neq k'$.
+As sketched in Fig.~\ref{fig:2}a for an ``unentangled'' 2D lattice, the Hamiltonian can be written by $H({\bm k})=\sum_n A_n(k_x)\exp(ink_y)$ with the solution $z_y$ of $\sum_n A_n(k_x)z_y^n \sin (q_y)=0$ independent of $k_x $, $\Gamma_x$ and $\Gamma_y$ is allowed to successively ``squash'' the spectral torus until it contains no non-degenerate loops enclosing nonzero area, since the lattice trivially decouples into two non-parallel 1D chains.
+However, for an ``entangled'' 2D lattice (Fig.~\ref{fig:2}b,c), $|A_n(k_x)/A_{-n}(k_x)|$ dependent of $k_x$, $\Gamma_x\Gamma_y\Gamma_x^{-1}\Gamma_y^{-1}\neq \mathbb{I}$ and the ``squashing'' cannot be complete - picture a filled balloon which can be compressed in one direction, but not squashed in all directions simultaneously.
+As the incompletely ``squashed'' spectral torus still contains non-degenerate loops, the only solution is to exclude them from the effective BZ itself.
+In this case, the effective BZ can only be spanned by the homotopy generator independent from any non-degenerate spectral loop, and can only be of 1D despite the physical lattice being of 2D.
+Fig.~\ref{fig:2}c shows two possible loops (blue, orange) that enclose zero area on the complex $E$ plane, and either (or both) of them would rightly span the effective BZ.
+Fig.~\ref{fig:3}a shows an example where successive application of $\Gamma_x$ followed by $\Gamma_y$ gives the incorrect spectrum (dark blue), different from the numerically obtained spectrum (blue).
+As such, even though effective 1D BZs possess well-defined complex momenta viz. $z(k)=e^{i(k-i\kappa(k))}$ in 2D or higher, in general $z_j(\bm k)\neq e^{i(k_j-i\kappa_j(\bm k))}$, $j=x,y,...$, defying the well-established NHSE framework.